sanity/pairAdjacentViolators/README.md

 ## Limitations

-* Very little documentation, however your IDE should be able to assist for now
+* Very little documentation, however your IDE should be able to assist for now, and you can always read the source!

 ## Usage